DJanota/git-Redux-19.7/README.md

 To define permanent environment variables, create a file called .env in the root of your project:

 REACT_APP_SECRET_CODE=abcdef
+Note: You must create custom environment variables beginning with REACT_APP_.
+Any other variables except NODE_ENV will be ignored to avoid accidentally exposing a private key on the machine that could have the same name.
+Changing any environment variables will require you to restart the development server if it is running.

 .env files should be checked into source control (with the exclusion of .env*.local).

 What other .env files can be used?